abhijithsnair1111/Power-BI-Production-Dashboard-Advanced/README.md

   There two buttons provided to control the filters, a 'Filters' button to access the filter pane and a 'Reset filters' button to clear all the filters.
 Inside the filters pane one can filter the whole page according to month, product category or products_id within and machine type with machine_id within.
 There are also two button in the filter pane one to apply all the filter and one to clear them.

+All the visuals follows UI/UX princples, the provide all the neccessary details regarding all the components regarding the manufacturing process